History of religion in the United States: Pennsylvania Germans

-Roman Catholics in Maryland
+Catholics in Maryland

-For their political opposition, Catholics were harassed and had largely been stripped of their civil rights since the reign of Elizabeth I. Driven by "the sacred duty of finding a refuge for his Roman Catholic brethren," George Calvert obtained a charter from Charles I in 1632 for the territory between Pennsylvania and Virginia.
+For their political opposition, Catholics were harassed and had largely been stripped of their civil rights since the reign of Queen Elizabeth I. Driven by "the sacred duty of finding a refuge for his Roman Catholic brethren", George Calvert obtained a charter from Charles I in 1632 for the territory between Pennsylvania and Virginia.
 This Maryland charter offered no guidelines on religion, although it was assumed that Catholics would not be persecuted in the new colony.
-His son Lord Baltimore, was a Catholic who inherited the grant for Maryland from his father and was in charge 1630–45.
+His son Lord Baltimore, was a Catholic who inherited the grant for Maryland from his father and was in charge 1630–1645.
 In 1634, Lord Baltimore's two ships, the Ark and the Dove, sailed with the first 200 settlers to Maryland.
 They included two Catholic priests.
 Lord Baltimore assumed that religion was a private matter.
 He rejected the need for an established church, guaranteed liberty of conscience to all Christians, and embraced pluralism.

 Catholic fortunes fluctuated in Maryland during the rest of the 17th century, as they became an increasingly smaller minority of the population.
 After the Glorious Revolution of 1689 in England, the Church of England was legally established in the colony and English penal laws, which deprived Catholics of the right to vote, hold office, or worship publicly, were enforced.
 Maryland's first state constitution in 1776 restored the freedom of religion.
 Maryland law remained a major center, as exemplified by the pre-eminence of the Archdiocese of Baltimore in Catholic circles.
 However, at the time of the American Revolution, Catholics formed less than one percent of the white population of the thirteen states.
 Religiously, the Catholics were characterized by personalism, discipline, and a prayer life that was essentially personal, demanding only a small role for priests and none for bishops.
 Ritualism was important, and focused on daily prayers, Sunday Mass, and observance of two dozen holy days.